 They make us laugh, they make us happy.
 But sometimes costumes can distress pets, and can even become safety threats to them.
 If you plan on dressing your dog or cat up in a costume during Halloween, make sure to try it on them for a few minutes first.
 Carefully watch for any signs of stress or discomfort.
 If they show these signs, it’s best to forego the costume plans.
 More importantly, make sure that your pet’s breathing or movement isn’t restricted by the costume, and that they can fully open and close their mouths.
 Keep away from costumes that have dangling parts, as these can become choking hazards for your pet.

 Jack-O-Lanterns can be knocked over by unsuspecting or curious pets.
 Kittens are particularly at risk, as they are often very curious about the glowing object and can burn themselves.
 Make sure that your pet never has unsupervised access to lit jack-o-lanterns.
 Additionally, pumpkin seeds can cause an intestinal obstruction when swallowed by smaller pets.

 Dangling decorations or wires can entice pets to play with them.
 They can quickly become ensnared, and sometimes, this can cause strangulation.
 Make sure any such decorations are in a place that your dog or cat has no ability to access.

 Now that you are prepared about the scary, you can relax and enjoy the spooky!
-Our team at Animal Clinic of Oceanway wishes you and your pet the Happiest of Halloweens!
+Our team at Animal Hospital of Oceanway wishes you and your pet the Happiest of Halloweens!